 In October 2019, Rights for Peace co-facilitated a week-long training for youth leaders on countering violence in their communities with the youth organisation SSYPADO.
-The project, funded by DFID's Jo Cox Memorial Fund, is strengthening leadership and practical skills for 25 youth leaders from opposing ethnic groups.
+The project, funded by DFID's Jo Cox Memorial Fund and Lush Charity Pot, is strengthening leadership and practical skills for 25 youth leaders from opposing ethnic groups.
 The project will fund selected initiatives designed by the youth to counter hatred and divisions in their localities around South Sudan.
 The youth also advised on materials that could be developed to train and engage other youth.

 Many of the young people participating in SSYPADO's "Countering Identity Violence Project" were born in camps during the independence war.
 They experienced a brief few years of peace in their childhood and were displaced again, many losing family members on the way.
 In spite of all the challenges, young people can have extraordinary resilience, holding onto their hopes and dreams.
 "I want to create a national theatre" said one activist, "I dream of setting up the first cinema in South Sudan" said another.
 "I want to see the establishment of a national netball team.
 I'm good at netball and there are not enough opportunities for women in sports here."